freefallcid/oe7drt/content/about.md

   CPS is very buggy and my device does not get recognised from Windows (I tried three different windows notebooks)

+## Contact

+I guess the contact form would be the easiest way to contact me -- I will implement a form very soon.
+I just haven't found the time for that until now.

+You can also contact me on these channels:

+- direct email
+- Telegram
+- WhatsApp
+- Brandmeister SMSC (262995)

 ## Other resources

 I used to maintain a broader range of topics on my other website